canonical/charmed-opensearch-rock/README.md

-# Charmed OpenSearch Rock
+# OpenSearch Rock
 ----

-This repository contains the packaging metadata for creating a Charmed Kafka ROCK.
-This ROCK image is based on the [Charmed OpenSearch Snap](https://github.com/canonical/opensearch-snap)
+This repository contains the packaging metadata for creating an OpenSearch ROCK.
+This ROCK image is based on the [OpenSearch Snap](https://github.com/canonical/opensearch-snap)

 For more information on ROCKs, visit the [rockcraft Github](https://github.com/canonical/rockcraft).